 When I was 15 I wanted to travel the world.
 Which I did.
 It started with a sailing trip to Holland right after high school, followed by a 4-months trip to New Zealand, Samoa and Hong Kong when I was 19.
-It has continued ever since then, to all part of the world, mostly off the beaten path, with a special focus on South East Asia.
+It has continued ever since then, mostly off the beaten path, with a special focus on South East Asia.

 I always felt a strong appetite to learn from other cultures and to seek the unknown.
 My travels have taught me to adapt quickly in situations that change unexpectedly and to look beyond my own nose.
 As well as resilience, and the right mix of focus and flexibility.
 I thought it has well-armed me to face life, no matter what.

 Until I got diagnosed with Multiple Sclerosis.
 It was in August last year, after weeks of sickness and uncertainty.

 I spent the century summer of hot sunny weather mostly between hospital and at home, the windows closed and shaded.
 I got ridden by a heavy attack of the disease which affected mainly my visual nerves and my legs, but also other parts of my body.
 I got shortly better in September before it became worse again in October, then better again.